lplotni/burstah/README.md

     hostname: '127.0.0.1', //IP or host the Go server is running on
     port: '8153',
     auth: '', //user:password if Go is using simple auth
-    project: {
-      name: 'QEN', // pipeline name
-        stages: [ //array with all the stages you would like to show 'xxx :: yyy', 'zzz :: aaa'
+    limitTo: [ 'pipeline_name :: stage_name :: job_name', 'bbb :: zzz :: aaa' ] //array with all the stages you would like to show, if empty everything will be shown
-      ]
     }
   };
 ```